C++ Map Find Function - C++ Programming Tutorial

 Explanation:

-In this example, we have utilized the std::map::find function to locate the key 'b' in the map container.
-If the key is found in the map container, it uses the erase function to remove that key-value pair from the map.
-After deleting the element, it prints the remaining elements.
+In this instance, we have employed the std::map::find method to search for the 'b' key within the map container.
+When the key is located within the map container, the erase method is employed to eliminate that specific key-value pair from the map.
+Upon removing the element, the program displays the remaining elements.

 Features of the map find function in C++